Ursula Harrison joined the Work and Economic Security team in May 2019. She holds a PhD in community development from Victoria University.

 Currently, Ursula is working as the Life Chances research fellow undertaking Stage 12 of a longitudinal study.
 The Life Chances study, commenced in 1990, is a unique research project that examines how family income, social class, ethnicity and gender affect the lives of individuals.

-Ollis, T, Starr, K, Ryan, C, Angwin, J and Harrison, U 2016, Every day you learn something: learning for life?
+Ollis, T, Starr, K, Ryan, C, Angwin, J & Harrison, U 2016, Every day you learn something: learning for life?
 Neighbourhood houses, adult learning and transitions to higher education, Arena Publishing, Melbourne.